27 January 2016

 New market insight suggests that many SMEs are not getting the service they need (and pay good money for) from their telecommunications provider.
-With many providers focussing on new consumer business and enterprise account management as a priority this year, a service gap has opened up in the middle.
+With many providers focusing on new consumer business and enterprise account management as a priority this year, a service gap has opened up in the middle.
 And it is the SMEs that are dropping into it.

 High quality communications technology will be crucial to the success of many SMEs in 2016.
 But the insight from the sector suggests that a lack of account support is leaving many businesses exposed.
 Worse still, it is the most important element of telecommunications for most modern businesses that is most affected: mobility.